TUDelft-books/CSBB-textbook/book/Quarter2/Week2_6.md

 At the end of the workshop, students will have written parts of their paper and have determined a strategy for finishing their (draft) paper.

-## Key concepts
+### Key Concepts

-## Elements of a research paper
+- Elements of a research paper

-## Scientific storyline (section and paragraph level)
+- Scientific storyline (section and paragraph level)

-Academic style and language
+- Academic style and language

-## Relevant learning goals
+### Relevant Learning Goals
 Communication

-# Group activity of the week
+## Group Activity of the Week
 Keep on researching and reading and writing.
 Check how your biases are affecting your research and if that's the decision you want.

 Make a writing plan for how you'll finish your paper.

 ## Discussion Questions

-Why do we worry about biases?
+- Why do we worry about biases?

-Where do they start?
+- Where do they start?

-What effect has bias had in science broadly speaking?
+- What effect has bias had in science broadly speaking?
 What are some examples?

-Do people make rational decisions?
+- Do people make rational decisions?

-Can we actually change our biases?
+- Can we actually change our biases?

-How are biases showing up in our projects?
+- How are biases showing up in our projects?

-# Weekly submitted Assignments
+## Weekly Submitted Assignments

-## Group
+### Group
 Hand in the writing plan for your paper:

 -   Which tasks need to be done?